 Teriyaki1 tablespoon freshly grated ginger

-1 tablespoon freshly grated garlic (to replace garlic powder)
+1 tablespoon freshly grated garlic, replaces garlic powder in base marinade

 2 teaspoons brown sugar

 ½ teaspoon sesame oil

 Juice of 1 orange

 Jalapeño1 jalapeño, finely minced

 1 tablespoon agave syrup